What is an ad exchange?

 Con: Publishers can control who can bid on their inventory, and at what price.

-Publishers sell ad inventory at a negotiated fixed price for preferred advertisers.
+• Preferred ad exchanges: Publishers sell ad inventory at a negotiated fixed price to preferred advertisers.

 Pro: Publishers have stable ad revenue and advertisers have stable prices.